ja3p20/CRUD-django/README.md

 # CRUD-django

-This blog website is made with the help of https://tutorial.djangogirls.org/en/ Things covered in the blog:
+This blog website is made with the help of https://tutorial.djangogirls.org/en/ <br />
+Things covered in the blog: <br />
-Basic CRUD operations
+Basic CRUD operations <br />
-Publish new Posts
+Publish new Posts <br />
-Comment on the Post
+Comment on the Post <br />
-Approve Comments
+Approve Comments <br />
 Used sqlite3 as database